-So Great Aunt Martha died and left you her two-bedroom Park Avenue co-op?
+Let's say your Great Aunt Martha died and left you her two-bedroom Park Avenue co-op that hasn’t been touched since the 1980s—and you don't want to live there.

-If for some reason you don't want to live there yourself, it's time to brush up on the intricacies of selling what's called an "estate condition" apartment.
+In that case, it's time to brush up on the intricacies of selling what's called an "estate-condition" apartment.
 You will have decisions to make about legal issues, pricing, staging, and marketing that other sellers don't necessarily need to consider.
+Here's what you need to know.

 What is an estate-condition apartment?

 An estate-condition apartment is one that was owned by someone who died and left it to heirs who are selling it for the proceeds.
 It is generally understood to be an apartment that has not been renovated in a couple of decades and can be in very bad shape.